Antonello Cuccureddu: Club career

 A central defender, Cuccureddu spent his club playing career with Brescia (1968–69), Juventus (1969–81, winning six Serie A titles), and Fiorentina (1981–83).

 Rather prolific for being a defender (he had a very strong long distance shot), in one league season he managed to score 12 goals (during the 1973–74 Italian Serie A season), although in that season he played as a midfielder.

 His most famous goal in the league was scored at the Stadio Olimpico in Rome, facing A.S.
-Roma in the last match of the 1972–73 Serie A season: with that goal Juventus beat Roma 2–1 and won their 15th domestic title by 1 point over A.C.
+Roma in the last match of the 1972–73 Serie A season while the game was less than three minutes shy from being over.

+With that goal Juventus beat Roma 2–1 and won their 15th domestic title by 1 point over A.C.
 Milan, who were leading the league until the final match of the season, and finished 2 points over S.S.
 Lazio.